-Student co-coordinator Mei Chau, who is studying Wildlife Fish and Conservation Biology, says the training day was vital to the internship experience because information vital to mapping and recording plants isn’t commonly practiced in coursework.
+Student co-coordinator Mei Chau, who is studying wildlife fish and conservation biology, says the training day was essential to the internship experience because information vital to mapping and recording plants isn’t commonly practiced in coursework.
 “It’s good to go over everything in detail,” said Chau, speaking about training the new interns.

 Interns in this program primarily work with data, a fact that Deana Cai, a fourth year, environmental science and management major, was interested in.

-“This internship really stuck out to me because a lot of the internships really focused on restoration and planting.
-I want to use data to drive and inform our decisions about our plantings,” said Cai.
+“This internship really stuck out to me because a lot of the internships really focused on restoration and planting, but I want to use data to drive and inform our decisions about our plantings,” said Cai.

 The Learning by Leading™ Plant Records and Mapping team's work conducting field surveys, providing detailed inventory notes and database updates are important steps in ensuring that the Arboretum and Public Garden's records are useful to researchers who dedicate their lives to conservation efforts.
 In addition, they also help APG conduct tours, harvest plant material from within our collections for plant sale production as well as create plant lists and labels for the public.